epfl-ada/ada-2022-project-adamantiumforgers/README.md

 ## Methods

-The code used to treat raw data and create the original graph can be found in [graph_creation.ipynb](graph_construction.ipynb).
+The code used to treat raw data and create the original graph can be found in [graph_construction.ipynb](graph_construction.ipynb).
 Then, [clustering.ipynb](clustering.ipynb) is used to identify communities in the graph.

 Generated csv files (in `csv_output` folder) :